Adalaj: Religion

 According to the 2011 census, Hindus are the predominant religious community in the city comprising 94.86% of the population followed by Muslims (2.22%) and Jains (2.08%).
 Christians, Sikhs, and those who didn't state any religion make up the remainder.

 Languages

 As of 2011, 88% of residents had Gujarati as a first language, while 10% had Hindi.
 The remaining 2% were split among several other Indic languages.

 Literacy and Gender

 Males constitute 51% of the population and females 49%.
 Adalaj has an average literacy rate of 61%, higher than the national average of 59.5%; with 59% of the males and 41% of females literate.
 15% of the population is under 6 years of age.

 Civic administration

-Adalaj is a census town, promoted in 2001 from village status, administered through the namesake gram panchayat, which itself is a combination of local areas, through the elected sarpanch and other members.
+Adalaj is a census town, promoted in 2001 from village status, administered through the namesake gram panchayat, which itself is a combination of local areas, by the elected sarpanch and other members.
 This area is a part of the Gandhinagar taluka, one of four blocks, in the Gandhinagar district of Gujarat.